ISISComputingGroup/ibex_developers_manual/project_tools/Jenkins-Build-Server.md

 ## Other

 * [Jenkins trouble shooting](Jenkins-Trouble-Shooting)
 * Jenkins builds use the office 365 connector plugin (https://github.com/jenkinsci/office-365-connector-plugin) to update the teams channel with build information.
-Examples of how this can be configured can be found in the Jenkinsfiles of the top-level EPICS repository and the GUI repository.
+Examples of how this can be configured can be found in the Jenkins files of the top-level EPICS repository and the GUI repository.